Garry Paddison

 Gary Paddison is a former football (soccer) player who represented New Zealand at international level.

-Paddison made a solitary official international starting appearance for New Zealand in a 1–1 draw with Macao on 5 November 1975.
+Paddison made 4 appearances and a solitary official international starting appearance for New Zealand in a 1–1 draw with Macao on 5 November 1975.

-Also made 3 other appearances as substitutes in Wuhan and Jakarta on the 1975 tour as well as against Norwich for NZ in 1979 in Auckland as well as on the reserves (of 13) in 3 other matches.
+Also made 3 other appearances as substitutes in Wuhan and Jakarta on the 1975 tour as well as against Norwich for NZ in 1979 in Auckland.
+On the reserves (of 13) in 3 other matches.